finalcut/finalcut.github.io/_posts/2013-07-17-sql-server-update-records-in-one-table.markdown

 ---
 layout: post
 title: "SQL Server: Update Records in One Table by Copying Related Data from a Second Table"
+description: Using a select statement to update a record in mssql.  mssql update from select
 date: 2013-07-17
 comments: false
 category: sql